 4. Is Saugatuck, MI Safe?

 Saugatuck is a small town with well-lit streets, a public police presence, and a caring community, ensuring a safe place to visit.
-As with any public place, don’t leave the car unlocked or go places alone late at night.
-Uber and Lyft are available if you need a ride from a restaurant or other outing at night.
+As with any public place, don't leave the car unlocked or go places alone late at night.
+Uber and Lyft are available if you need a ride from a restaurant or other outings at night.